hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   + deep autoencoder as hash-function
     + task: finding approximate matches
     + using autoencoder as a hash function to convert a document into a 30 bit address
-    + a memory w/ 30 bit addresses
-    + each bit of the memory pointing back to the document
+    + a memory w/ 30 bit addresses and each bit of the memory pointing back to the document
-    + a list to store same address
+    + collision: a list to store same address
     + similar documents $\implies$ similar addresses
     + query document $\to$ binary code $\to$ memory address
     + looking at nearby addresses $\to$ flipping bits in the address to access nearby addresses